are available 24/7 through your installation Family Advocacy Program.

 ACS Army Emergency Relief (AER), Financial Assistance and Consumer Affairs Program

 Zama-shi, Kanagawa Ken Japan 228-8920

 Contact information for key programs and services at this installation.

 Resources are available to help you understand and manage your finances, including one-on-one financial counseling to assist you and your family with financial readiness.
 Services are designed to focus on money management issues throughout your active-duty lifecycle and into retirement.
 Financial readiness educational opportunities range from basic planning to long-term investing.
 Check out the information below to see what’s available at your installation.

-Note: Personnel requesting an AER loan may also be referred to the Financial Readiness for budget counseling before a loan is approved.
+Note: Personnel requesting an Army Emergency Relief loan may also be referred to the Financial Readiness Program for budget counseling before a loan is approved.

 Before You Move

 Have a garage sale before you leave.
-This will help rid you of some things you may no longer need and also give you a little extra relocation funds.
+This will help you get rid of some things you may no longer need -- and give you a little extra relocation money.